phenopackets/phenopacket-tools/docs/tutorial.rst

 ========

 The `validate` command of *phenopacket-tools* validates correctness of phenopackets, families and cohorts.
-This section outlines usage opf the *off-the-shelf* validators available in the CLI application.
+This section outlines usage of the off-the-shelf validators available in the CLI application.

 In this tutorial section, we will work with a suite of phenopackets that are bundled in the distribution ZIP archive.
 The phenopackets are located in `examples/validate` folder next to the executable JAR file: